epoch8/vedana.tech/src/content/docs/04-self-host/01-quickstart.md

 - Grist → http://localhost:8484

 ### 5. Configure Grist

+To make getting started easier, we prepared an example dataset for Vedana — including sample data, a pre-configured data model, and a golden dataset for evaluation.
+You can read more about it [here](https://vedana.tech/docs/self-host/test-dataset/).

 Open Grist at http://localhost:8484.
 There you will have three files: Data, Data Model, and Golden Dataset.
 Now you need to locate the **API key** and **ID for API use** for each document: